Ahmedhassan1944/AhmedHassan1944/README.md

 Designed and developed an interactive Power BI dashboard to monitor workflow processes for Purchase Requisitions and Service Requests at EDECS.

 **PowerPoint Logistics Tracker (2025):**
 Developed an interactive PowerPoint logistics tracker for Viaduct 98 — Nile SAT (Part 2), documenting daily vehicle movements with visual maps, animations, and organized tables.
-Enhanced reporting by delivering clear, professional insights without complex tools.
+Enhanced reporting b[...]

 ---